Grapevine 36th Annual Main Street Fest - A Craft Brew Experience Canceled

 Delbert Degel, firstname.lastname@example.org or 817-410-3121

-Make new friends, have fun and support the community by becoming a volunteer for the 34th Annual Main Street Fest - A Craft Brew Experience, presented by Bank of the West.
+Make new friends, have fun and support the community by becoming a volunteer.
 A variety of volunteer opportunities for individuals and organizations are available.

 Be the Most Valuable Volunteer (MVV)!
 There will be a competition at Main Street Fest to see which volunteer can complete the most shifts at the festival.
 You must register and check-in for each shift to be eligible.

-Be sure to mark your calendars for Volunteer Orientation on Thursday May 3 at 6:30 p.m. at the historic Palace Theatre in Downtown Grapevine!
-At this brief orientation you'll receive in-depth information regarding the festival and any positions that you may be volunteering at.
+Volunteer Orientation info coming soon.
+At this orientation you'll receive in-depth information regarding the festival and any positions that you may be volunteering at.
 You will also be able to pick up your official volunteer shirt, as well as informational handbooks.
 The Palace Theatre is located at 300 S. Main Street, Grapevine, TX.

 (click on each question to jump to the answer)